 A. Prepayment of Beer Tax.
-Beer may not be consigned into the State of Maryland, except as provided in Article 2B, §4(h), Annotated Code of Maryland, unless:
+Beer may not be consigned into the State of Maryland, unless:

-(1) The consignor is the holder of a nonresident dealer's permit issued by the Comptroller;
+(1) The consignor is the holder of a nonresident dealer's permit issued by the Alcohol and Tobacco Commission;

 (2) The permittee has furnished the Comptroller a suitable security;

 (3) All required beer taxes have been prepaid as provided in this regulation; and

 (4) All applicable provisions of Alcoholic Beverages Article and Tax-General Article, Annotated Code of Maryland, have been met.

 (1) Prepayment of Maryland beer tax by the holder of a nonresident dealer's permit shall be evidenced by certificates issued by the Comptroller.